 That is because NTI is a nationally accredited career school with State and Federal approval for Financial Aid.

 After completing your admissions interview, our Financial Aid Office staff will help you through the whole process.
-They’ll help you find grants, loans, and scholarships.
+Furthermore, they’ll help you find grants, loans, and scholarships.

-NTI is prohibited from guaranteeing job placement, but the Office of Career Development is available to every student during and after graduation.
+To clarify, NTI is prohibited from guaranteeing job placement.
+But, the Office of Career Development is available to every student during and after graduation.

 The Office of Career Development offers every student:

 For accreditation purposes, NTI is required to place at least 70% of our graduates in careers in their field of study.
-NTI’s rate in recent years has been in the high 80’s and low 90’s percentage range.
+And NTI’s rate in recent years has been in the high 80’s and low 90’s percentage range.

-Going back to school is a huge commitment in time, effort, and money.
-So, NTI is committed to making sure everyone understands what career training means.
+To summarize, going back to school is a huge commitment in time, effort, and money.
+So, NTI wants to make sure everyone understands what career training means.

-The admissions interview is designed to share information about our programs and career opportunities.
+With this in mind, the admissions interview is designed to share information about our programs and career opportunities.
 As well as measuring employability in your chosen field.
-We’ll also gauge your desire and commitment to graduate.
+Additionally, we’ll also gauge your desire and commitment to graduate.